 Powell and Thyne regard a successful coup as one that lasts longer than seven days.

-In Africa, there have been 104 failed coups and 100 successful ones.
+Excluding the latest one in Sudan, there have been 105 failed coups in Africa and 100 successful ones.

 Is Africa having fewer military takeovers?

-Africa has certainly had a high number of military takeovers, but this particular way of forcing change is declining.
+Africa has certainly had a high number of military takeovers, but this particular way of forcing change is, in fact, declining.

-Between 1960-1999, there were between 39 and 42 coups every decade.
-Since then there's been a drop-off.
-In the 2000s there were 22 coups, and in the current decade the number stands at 16.
+Since then there's been a significant decline.
+In the 2000s there were 22 attempts, and in the current decade the number now stands at 17.

-Powell says this is not surprising given the instability African countries experienced after independence.
+Jonathan Powell says this is not surprising given the instability African countries experienced in the years after independence.

-And historically in African countries, the militaries have generally played a more active role in transitions of power and domestic issues and security.
+And historically in African countries, the military have generally played a more active role in transitions of power and domestic issues and security.

-Globally, the total number of coups stands at 475.
+Globally, the total number of coup attempts since 1952 stands at 476.

-So Africa has experienced more coups than anywhere else.
+Africa has experienced more coups than any other continent.

 Next is South America which has had 95 attempted coups, 40 of which were successful.

-However, in the past two decades there has been a decrease in South American coups.
-The last coup was in Venezuela in 2002 against President Hugo Chavez, which failed.
+Over the past two decades there has been a decline in the number of South American coup attempts.
+The last was in Venezuela in 2002, against President Hugo Chavez - which ended in failure.